 Cornish beaches have a reputation for being some of the best in the country – I can vouch for that!
 As Cornwall is a peninsula, it often benefits from the gulf stream, so it generally experiences mild climates and comparatively warm winters, making it one of the UK’s top holiday destinations.

 Swimming and fresh sea air certainly works up an appetite and is there any better way to conclude a day at the beach than a BBQ?
-It really was a perfect day filled with the people and things that I love the most.
+It was a perfect day in Kernow.